-For the 2019 Oscars, 87 countries submitted eligible entries, down from 92 last year.
-Always debuting foreign-language Oscar contenders, Cannes supplied Best Director Pawel Pawlikowski’s follow-up to Oscar-winner “Ida,” the bittersweet period Polish romance “Cold War” (Amazon Studios), starring incandescent breakout Joanna Kulig, and Kazakhstan’s “Ayka,” which won an acting award for Samal Yesyamova, as well as two poverty-row melodramas, Hirozaku Kore-eda’s “Shoplifters” — which won the Palme d’Or and a Magnolia deal— and Lebanese Nadine Labaki’s heart-tugging crowdpleaser “Capernaum” (Sony Pictures Classics), which scored the Jury Prize.
+Now we are down to the final five Oscar contenders out of 87 countries.
+Always the launch pad for foreign-language Oscar contenders, Cannes supplied Best Director Pawel Pawlikowski’s follow-up to Oscar-winner “Ida,” the bittersweet period Polish romance “Cold War” (Amazon Studios), starring incandescent breakout Joanna Kulig, as well as two poverty-row melodramas, Hirozaku Kore-eda’s “Shoplifters” — which won the Palme d’Or and a Magnolia deal— and Lebanese Nadine Labaki’s heart-tugging crowdpleaser “Capernaum” (Sony Pictures Classics), which scored the Jury Prize.

 For its part, Germany submitted “The Lives of Others” Oscar-winner Florian Henckel von Donnersmarck’s three-hour fall festival film “Never Look Away” (SPC).
-The fall festivals broke out new titles, most notably Mexican entry Alfonso Cuaron’s autobiographical black-and-white 70s family drama “Roma,” which he shot himself on an Alexa 6K 65 camera in his old hometown, Mexico City.
+Venice gave the Golden Lion to Alfonso Cuaron’s autobiographical black-and-white 70s family drama “Roma,” which he shot himself on an Alexa 6K 65 camera in his old hometown, Mexico City.

 “Capernaum” (Nadine Labaki, Lebanon)